MicrosoftDocs/winrt-api/windows.media.effects/audiocaptureeffectsmanager_getaudiocaptureeffects_1705960470.md

 ## -examples

-The following example demonstrates the [CaptureEffectsManager.GetAudioCaptureEffects](audiocaptureeffectsmanager_getaudiocaptureeffects_1705960470.md) to detect whether the [DeepNoiseSuppression](audioeffecttype.md) effect is present on the current device.
+The following example demonstrates the **GetAudioCaptureEffects** to detect whether the [DeepNoiseSuppression](audioeffecttype.md) effect is present on the current device.

 ```csharp
 private bool IsDeepNoiseSuppressionSupported()